 - In the last session, we discuss the remaining details, logistics and plan your relocation.

 We see the interview process as a mutual opportunity to get to know each other — at eye level.
-That's why we won't ask you to work for free on any coding assignments and always strive for responding within hours, not weeks.
+That's why we always strive for responding within hours, not weeks.